Local mayor suspended as Bangladesh disaster toll climbs to 430

 The European Union has said it is considering trade action against Bangladesh, which has preferential access to EU markets for its garments, to pressure Dhaka to improve safety standards.

-Duty-free access offered by Western countries and low wages have helped turn Bangladesh's garment exports into a $19 billion (12.2 billion pounds) a year industry, with 60 percent of clothes going to Europe.
+Duty-free access offered by Western countries and low wages have helped turn Bangladesh's garment exports into a $19 billion a year industry, with 60 percent of clothes going to Europe.

 Any action by the EU on Bangladesh's duty-free and quota-free access would require the agreement of all member states and could take more than a year to implement.